 Instead of the one download speed associated with ADSL, NBN gives customers the choice of download speeds.
 This means bigger households won’t have to worry about slower speeds when multiple devices are connected, while smaller households don’t need to pay for more than they actually need.

-Since the NBN rollout has been completed, broadband providers no longer retail their ADSL broadband plans.
+Since the NBN rollout has been completed, broadband providers no longer sell ADSL broadband plans.
 For most customers, NBN is a great option for reliable high-speed internet, no matter where in Australia they live.
 If you still have ADSL, it’s important to switch to a new NBN plan before you lose broadband access.

-Rural or regional NBN NBN isn’t just for the main cities.
+Rural or regional NBN isn’t just for the main cities.
 If you live in rural or regional Australia, you might get your NBN service from satellite NBN.

 Home wireless broadband: An NBN alternative